KODI-Kommunen-Digital/KODI.backend/README.md

 ## Getting started

-To install this NOdeJs application on your local device, you need to follow these steps
+To install this NodeJs application on your local device, you need to follow these steps
 ```
 git clone https://github.com/heidi-heimat-digital/smart-region-m.backend.git
 cd smart-region-m.backend